 The different formats of eLearning class delivery are defined as:

 - Online Course –Classes which are totally delivered via the Internet are defined as online courses.
-Moodle, a course management system for course delivery will be utilized; that also involves the use of publisher and other online sites.
+Canvas, a course management system for course delivery will be utilized; that also involves the use of publisher and other online sites.
 All activities are primarily conducted online, including class discussions, homework assignments, and testing.
 On-campus visits may be required for an orientation meeting and testing.
 Date and time must be included on course syllabus.
 (All Online Courses will be assessed a $35.00 Distance Learning Fee)

 - Blended Course –Classes that combine face-to-face classroom instruction with computer-based learning.
 A significant part of the course learning is online and as a result, the amount of classroom seat-time is reduced.
-Moodle course management system is used for course delivery.
+Canvas course management system is used for course delivery.
 Many activities are conducted online, including class discussions, homework assignments, and testing.
 On-campus visits may be required for an orientation meeting and testing.
 Date and time must be included on course syllabus.
 (All Blended courses will be assessed a $35.00 Distance Learning Fee)

 - Videoconferencing Course - A videoconference (also known as a compressed video) is a set of interactive telecommunication technologies which allow two or more locations to interact via two-way video and audio transmissions simultaneously.
 All activities are primarily conducted in the various videoconferencing suites located on campus and at remote campus sites.
 (All Videoconferencing courses will be assessed a $35.00 Distance Learning Fee)

 Distance Learning (eLearning) Course Approval Process

 Courses that are proposed to be offered in an eLearning format must already exist as a traditional course.
 Any faculty proposing to develop an online or blended course must complete the Distance Learning Training.